syncfusion-content/js-api-docs/api/js/ejGrid.md

 ### pageSettings.pageSizeList `array`
 {:#members:pagesettings-pagesizelist}

-Gets or sets multiple page size values for the Grid.
-Allows pager to have a dropdownlist which contains multiple pageSize values from which one value can be selected as page size for Grid.
+Gets or sets different page size values to the Dropdown in Grid Pager, by which number of records in a page can be changed dynamically.

 #### Default Value:
 {:.param}